asyncedd/dots.nvim/README.md

 prioritize the editing experience rather than speed and making it simple.
 Really, the thing that matters for Neovim configs are:

-- Customizability
-- Hackablity
 - The overall editing experience
-- Modulability
-- Speed

 Not gonna lie, startup time doesn't really matter for Neovim configurations.
-It's about the hackablity and the customizability of the editor.
+It's about the overall editing experience of the editor.
 Copy-pasting stuff from this should be super easy, no nonsense spaggehti code and whatsoever.

 It had optimized my workspace and, improve my productivity.